shauncollett/GatheringData-CourseProject/README.md

 run_analysis.R will export a tidy dataset into tidy.txt at the root of the repo, with the following variables:
 * activity_name: a descriptive name given to each activity the volunteer performed.
 * subject_id: volunteer id.
 * mean and standard deviation measurements: for each variable, this is the mean of either the mean or standard deviation as noted in the variable's name.
-The variable name is descriptive of the source and type of mesaurement.
+The variable name is descriptive of the source and type of mesaurement - source being the accelerometer or gyroscope.
 For more information on the feature names, please see features_info.txt and features.txt file in the root of the data directory.
+I also recommend reading the README.txt, located in the root of the data directory.